[

 Total Transactions Count: number of authorization transactions, approved and declined

-The Visa monitoring metrics threshold for the VAMP Enumeration Ratio is categorized only as Excessive.
+Visa monitoring metrics threshold for the VAMP Enumeration Ratio is categorized only as Excessive.

 Merchant Enumeration Ratio